Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Optical Measurements

 The primary factor affecting the optical power coupling coefficient is the field overlap between the source and the waveguide mode.
 In low-confinement waveguides the mode size increases as waveguide dimensions decrease~\cite{Bauters2011SiN}, so there should be an optimal size at which the fiber-waveguide mode overlap is maximized.
 To verify this, we performed three-dimensional simulations of light coupling from a single-mode fiber into the waveguide using the finite-difference time-domain (FDTD) method to account for Fresnel reflection effects at interfaces.
 The simulation schematic is shown in Figure~\ref{width}b; typical SMF-28 single-mode fiber parameters were used, with the fundamental TE mode at 1550~nm selected as the source (polarized along the y-axis for TE-mode transmission calculations or z-axis for TM mode).
+The refractive index of Borofloat~33 was set to $n_\mathrm{B33}=1.4557$ at 1550~nm~\cite{polyanskiy_refractiveindexinfo_2024}, while the refractive index of the deposited SiN$_x$ film was measured by ellipsometry as $n_\mathrm{SiN}=2.01$ at 1550~nm.
 The gap between the waveguide edge and fiber was set to 500~nm.
-Radiation transmitted through the 50-nm-thick waveguide with variable width was analyzed using a mode decomposition method, which allowed us to compute the fraction of intensity corresponding to the desired mode, yielding the transmission coefficient $T_{in}$; Figure~\ref{width}a shows the computed $T_{in}^2$ values as curves.
+Radiation transmitted through the 50-nm-thick waveguide with variable width was analyzed using a mode decomposition method, which allowed us to compute the fraction of intensity corresponding to the desired mode, yielding the transmission coefficient $T_\text{in}$; Figure~\ref{width}a shows the computed $T_\text{in}^2$ values as curves.
 As one can see, the calculated dependencies qualitatively match the measurements, though measured values are systematically lower.
 This can be attributed to propagation losses in fabricated waveguides, particularly for widths below 2 $\mu$m; here, weak mode confinement may enhance coupling to free space and adjacent waveguides, thereby increasing propagation losses.

-For illustration, at the points of maximum calculated transmission (for $w=1.4 \mu$m and $w=3.5 \mu$m),Figure~\ref{width}c shows the TE and TM mode profiles compared to the fiber mode.
-For $w=1.4~\mu$m, the TE mode exhibits the best overlap with the fiber mode, while the TM mode shows the opposite due to low localization.
+For illustration, at the points of maximum calculated transmission (for $w=1.4~\mu$m and $w=3.5~\mu$m),Figure~\ref{width}c shows the TE and TM mode profiles compared to the fiber mode.
+For $w=1.4~\mu$m, the TE mode exhibits the best overlap with the fiber mode, while the TM mode shows the opposite because of weak confinement.
 For $w=3.5~\mu$m, the effective mode sizes decrease: the TE mode becomes smaller than optimal, whereas the TM mode achieves optimal overlap with the fiber mode.